- Who are the open courses for?

-We offer both 20 week Open courses and 10 week Taster courses.
-The 20 week Open courses run for 10 weeks in the Autumn term (from September/October to December) and 10 weeks in the Spring term (from January to March).
-All our 20 week Open courses at offered at different levels, from beginners to expert level.
+We offer both 20-week open courses and 10-week taster courses.
+The 20-week open courses run for 10 weeks in the Autumn term (from September/October to December) and 10 weeks in the Spring term (from January/February to April).
+All our 20-week open courses are offered at different levels, from beginners to expert level.

-The 10 week Taster courses run for 10 weeks in the Spring term (from January to March) and are offered at beginners and elementary levels.
-Some Taster courses are also offered at intermediate level.
+The 10-week taster courses run for 10 weeks in the Spring term (from January/February to April) and are offered at beginners and elementary levels.
+Some taster courses are also offered at intermediate level.

 It may be possible to extend the classes for a further 6 weeks, provided there is sufficient interest in the class to continue.
 In this case an additional fee will be payable.

-- How are British Sign Language different from other Open courses?
+- How are British Sign Language courses different from other open courses?